cjqian/GoTO/README.md

   ```
   ./run
   ```
   You should get a `Starting server.` message.
 If all goes well, the server should start on port 8080!
-You can change this in `server.go.`
+You can change this in `server.go`.

   Alternatively, if the Bash script isn't working out for you (i.e. you're using Windows or something weird like that), you can start the server with:
   ```